Bob Fu

-Bob Fu (傅希秋 (Fù Xīqiū)) is a Chinese American pastor.
-In 2002, he founded China Aid, which provides legal aid to Christians in China, and has been its president since then.
+Bob Fu (傅希秋 (Fù Xīqiū)) is a Chinese-American pastor.
+In 2002, he founded ChinaAid, which provides legal aid to Christians in China, and has been its president since then.
 Bob Fu was born in Shandong in 1968 and studied English literature at Liaocheng University in the 1980s.
 He converted to Christianity after an American teacher gave him a biography of a Chinese Christian convert.
-After his studies, Fu taught English at the Central Party School in Beijing while participating in the house church movement.
-In 1996, Bob Fu and his family emigrated to Hong Kong and then the United States, after his wife became pregnant without the government permission to have a child.
-Fu founded the China Aid Association in Philadelphia in 2002, but moved its headquarters to Midland, Texas in 2004.
-Fu is also known for his role in helping negotiate barefoot lawyer Chen Guangcheng's immigration to the United States; in this sense, has been described as a "liaison" between oppressed groups in China and foreign governments or media that can help them.
+After his studies, Fu taught English at the Central Party School of the Chinese Communist Party in Beijing while participating in the house church movement.
+In 1996, Bob Fu and his family emigrated to Hong Kong and then the United States, after his wife became pregnant without government permission to have a child.
+Fu founded the China Aid Association in Philadelphia in 2002, but moved its headquarters to Midland, Texas, in 2004.
+Fu is also known for his role in helping negotiate barefoot lawyer Chen Guangcheng's immigration to the United States.
+In this sense, he has been described as a "liaison" between oppressed groups in China and foreign governments or media that can help them.

 Biography

 Early life and education

 Fu Xiqiu was born in 1968 in Shandong province and started studying English literature at Liaocheng University in 1987.
-During his time at university, Fu engaged in political activism and started the process of joining the Communist Party of China, with the intention of becoming a government official.
+During his time at university, Fu engaged in political activism and started the process of joining the Chinese Communist Party, with the intention of becoming a government official.
 His American professors would preach to students from a pocket bible after class.
 Fu organized a group of students from his university to participate in the Tiananmen Square protests of 1989 in Beijing.
 When he returned to Shandong, he was investigated but not detained, and ultimately decided not to join the Party.
 That year, an American English teacher gave him a biography of Xi Shengmo, a 19th-century Chinese Christian convert.
 After reading the book, Fu decided to convert to Christianity as well.

-After completing his studies, Fu taught English at the Central Party School in Beijing while his wife Bochun Cai (b.
+After completing his studies, Fu taught English at the Central Party School of the Chinese Communist Party in Beijing while his wife Bochun Cai (b.
 1966) studied at the Renmin University of China.
 The couple evangelized widely, starting a campus church and secret bible school in Fangshan District, Beijing.
-On May 9, 1996, the couple was detained for running a Christian training center in Fangshan District, Beijing and for illegal evangelizing.
-On July 8, they left detention in having been beaten, starved, mistreated and witnessed horribly cruel treatment of other prisoners and warned not to engage with foreigners.
+On May 9, 1996, the couple was reportedly detained for running a Christian training center in Fangshan District, Beijing, under a business license and for illegal evangelizing.
+On July 8, they left detention after having been beaten, starved, mistreated, and witnessed horribly cruel treatment of other prisoners, and were warned not to engage with foreigners.
 They were put under house arrest.
-Authorities said that Fu could keep his job and stay in the dormitory at the Communist Party school, and would not have to pay any fines but he was subsequently fired and his wife was not able to graduate although she was weeks away from being able to.
+Authorities said that Fu could keep his job and stay in the dormitory at the Communist Party school, and would not have to pay any fines, but he was subsequently fired and his wife was not able to graduate, although she was weeks away from being able to.